• Skip to primary navigation

 The tools you need to cook pancit are pretty basic too.

-1 VEGETABLES.
-Add vegetable oil to a wok or a deep, large skillet over medium heat — high heat.
+Add vegetable oil to a wok or a deep, large skillet over medium/high heat.
 Add red bell pepper, carrots and snap peas.
 Stir and cook for 1-2 minutes.
 Remove from pan and set aside.

 • Similar-sized ingredients.
-As much as possible, cut and chop your ingredients into roughly the same size, especially the ones that go into the pan together, so they cook evenly.
+As much as possible, slice and chop your ingredients into roughly the same size, especially the ones that go into the pan together, so they cook evenly.

 • Crispy vegetables.
 Don’t overcook your vegetables.
-You want them crispy and crunchy.
+You want them to remain crispy and crunchy.
 A couple of minutes in the pan should be enough, then take them out.

 • Saucy noodles.
 You want your canton noodles to absorb all the liquid and be covered in sauce.
 So once you add them into your wok or pan, make sure to stir and toss them thoroughly.